The competition

 Eligibility

-Producers representing film productions of any genre and region of origin completed by November 2022 were eligible for participation during the 2022/23 competition period.
+Producers representing film productions of any genre completed in the period between September 2022 and November 2023 were eligible for participation during the 2023/24 competition period.
 Whether the production was made for cinema, television or other distribution methods did not affect its eligibility.

 Advertising and promotional films were excluded from the competition, as were moderated light entertainment programmes such as talk, game, or quiz shows.

-For the 2022/23 competition period, an additional competition category was established for up-and-coming productions that were created in the course of (final) projects as part of educational programs at (state or private) film schools or other institutions in Germany.
+For the 2023/24 competition period, an additional competition category was again established for up-and-coming productions that were created in the course of (final) projects as part of educational programs at (state or private) film schools or other institutions in Germany.

 Application deadline